Almost as thought the eggs run and leap back into

 Of Clyde Maples, need him like the crappies

-Needed those stickups in the
+Needed those stickups in the creek to

 Where they were.
 Every spring that creek